 The number of solids indicate how many volumes are there.
 If this number is high, evaluate the quality of your CAD file!

-If you get an error message an cannot display the number of solids, click Edit → Send to python console, and redo the previous steps!
+If you get an error message and cannot display the number of solids, click Edit → Send to python console, and redo the previous steps!

-You can use CENOS Component Library templates to build patch or connector geometries.
+You can use CENOS Component Library templates to build or add patch or SMA connector geometries.

 Coaxial edge connector